In severe cases, varicose veins may break, or open sores (called “ulcers”) may form on the skin.

-In the time of his mother or grandmother, the only way to remove the veins that had been damaged by chronic venous insufficiency was a surgical process called “vein extraction,” and it was as onerous as its name suggests.
+In the time of his mother or grandmother, the only way to remove the veins damaged by chronic venous insufficiency was a surgical process called “vein extraction,” and it was as onerous as its name suggests.

-It involves hospitals and general anesthesia, and the recovery time after a procedure of this type was long and painful.
+It involves hospitals and general anesthesia, and the recovery time after a procedure of this type is long and painful.

-Nowadays, “vein extraction” is rarely done, and is due to the aforementioned advances in endoscopic surgery.
+Nowadays, “vein extraction” is rarely done due to the advances above in endoscopic surgery.

 Varicose veins surgery: